David A. Taylor: Biography

 Taylor's first book, Ginseng, the Divine Root, was published by Algonquin Books in June 2006.
 The Boston Globe called it "fantastic" and "one of those rare works that remind us what an endlessly surprising place the world is by revealing the drama concentrated in the past and present of one plant."
 Library Journal dubbed it "a fascinating tour" from "a master storyteller," and Publishers Weekly called it "an intelligent, wide-ranging account."

 Taylor's second nonfiction book, Soul of a People: The WPA Writers’ Project Uncovers Depression America, published by Wiley & Sons in February 2009, was named an Amazon Book of the Month and a finalist in the Library of Virginia Literary Awards.
-The Pittsburgh Post-Gazette called the book "the place to start learning about that remarkable era" and ranked the book among the Best Books of 2009.
-According to the Southern Cultures reviewer, "The result of Taylor's curiosity is an accessible, straightforward glimpse into some of the most important American writers of the 1930s and 1940s.
-In the process of recounting their adventures, Taylor demonstrates how these writers shaped the way Americans tell their histories."
-NPR featured the book on All Things Considered, and anthology editors Frank W. Thackeray and John E. Findling called Soul of a People "an entertaining and informative look at the U.S. writers who participated in this Depression era government project.
-Revealing about both the writers and the condition of the United States at that time."
+The Pittsburgh Post-Gazette ranked the book among the Best Books of 2009.
+According to Southern Cultures, the book, about the Federal Writers' Project, introduces "some of the most important American writers" of that period and shows "how these writers shaped the way Americans tell their histories."
+NPR featured the book on All Things Considered.
+In the Washington Independent Review of Books Cathy Alter wrote that Soul of a People was "a humane and seminal accounting of our country, not unlike Studs Terkel's Working."

-Publishers Weekly called Taylor's 2012 collaboration with Mark Collins Jenkins, an illustrated National Geographic book about the War of 1812, "an engaging series of narratives filled with fascinating historical flotsam" and said the authors "seldom engage in cheerleading, offering instead a captivating story."
+Publishers Weekly called Taylor's 2012 collaboration with Mark Collins Jenkins, an illustrated National Geographic book about the War of 1812, "fascinating" and said the authors avoid cheerleading, "offering instead a captivating story."

-Taylor's 2018 book, Cork Wars: Intrigue and Industry in World War II, published by Johns Hopkins University Press, as Grady Harp wrote in the San Francisco Review of Books, "reads like a thriller … particularly timely as we step lightly though portents of possible similar corruption and conspiracy.
-Brilliant writing!"
-Historian Douglas Brinkley called Cork Wars "a marvelous history," adding, "Taylor gives a vivid slice of life from that time that speaks to ours.
-A landmark achievement."
-In the Washington Independent Review of Books Cathy Alter wrote, "As he demonstrated with his previous book, Ginseng, the Divine Root, Taylor has a knack for taking unsung heroes and elevating them to star status."
-Alter called Soul of a People "a humane and seminal accounting of our country, not unlike Studs Terkel's Working."
+Taylor's 2018 book, Cork Wars: Intrigue and Industry in World War II, published by Johns Hopkins University Press, as Grady Harp wrote in the San Francisco Review of Books, "reads like a thriller" and was timely.
+Historian Douglas Brinkley called Cork Wars "a marvelous history," and "a vivid slice of life."
+In focusing the narrative on three families caught up in World War II when a seemingly innocuous substance, cork, gained strategic value in wartime, Taylor created an "absorbing account," wrote reviewer Brian Crim.
+The most compelling part, Crim wrote, involved "how families of outsiders--immigrants from Ireland, Italy, Spain, and Eastern Europe--demonstrated unbelievable resilience and ingenuity" in the face of hostility at home and abroad.

-Taylor writes articles for Discover and Smithsonian magazines, and teaches in the Science Writing certificate program at Johns Hopkins University.
+Taylor writes articles for Discover, Scientific American and Smithsonian magazines, and teaches in the M.A. in Science Writing program at Johns Hopkins University.